 MBLB Committee for Diversity, Equity and Inclusion

-MBLB’s Diversity, Equity & Inclusion Committee members include members Alan Brackett, Mike Parks and Dan Sullivan along with associates Brandy Citizen, JoAnn Hymel and Alejandro Rodriguez.
+MBLB’s Diversity, Equity & Inclusion Committee members include Members Alan Brackett, Mike Parks and Dan Sullivan, associates Ava Wolf and Katie Briuglio, and Human Resources Director, Linda Castanza.
 We are partnering with the Black Law Students Association and other law schools across the country to assist us in expanding our Law Clerk program for law students during both the school year and the summer, with an emphasis on candidates of diverse backgrounds.
-We are initiating an outreach program for undergraduate students attending local HBUs Dillard University and Xavier University, who may have an interest in entering the legal field.
-We will allow them to participate in internships with the firm to learn more about the practice of law.

-MBLB’s Human Resources Director, Linda Castanza, participated in the 6th Annual Diversity & Inclusion Summit presented by the Louisiana Society for Human Resources, an affiliate of the Society for Human Resource Management (SHRM).
+Linda Castanza participated in the 6th Annual Diversity & Inclusion Summit presented by the Louisiana Society for Human Resources, an affiliate of the Society for Human Resource Management (SHRM).
 The Summit brought together human resource professionals, diversity practitioners, legal professionals and business, civic and community leaders from across the state to foster the discussion and action around Diversity, Equity & Inclusion in business.

 The Leadership Council on Legal Diversity